jsta/gssurgo_data/README.md

 The `gSSURGO` data product contains multiple text format datasets referenced to a single raster grid.
 The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS (using the fileGDB driver).

-This repo enables subsequent open source workflows to extract `gSSURGO` grids and aggregate the remaining data into a geopackage.

 Much of the operation of this repo is facilitated by the `gssurgo` python package.

 ## Prereqs